lutx/Jira_Analysis/PRD.md

 #### **5.3 Assignments**
 - Interface to assign users to projects and portfolios.
-- Visualize planned vs. actual hours.
+- Visualize planned vs. actual hours per user.
+- Track role-based distribution of work in projects.

 #### **5.4 Roles Management**
 - Manage roles and permissions for users.
 - Superadmin-only interface for role edits.

 #### **5.5 Reports**
-- Generate and download PDF/CSV reports for projects, users, and roles.
+- Generate and download PDF/CSV reports for projects, portfolios, users, and roles.

 ---